 1. Start Clean

 Starting clean is probably my most important tip.
-Whether this is him, your vagina or, really importantly, his and your hands.
-By reducing the amount of bacteria that you’re introducing to your vagina and urethra, you’re automatically reducing the chances that you’ll contract a UTI or thrush.
+Whether this is him, really importantly, his and your hands.
+By reducing the amount of bacteria that you’re introducing to your genitals and urethra, you’re automatically reducing the chances that you’ll contract a UTI or thrush.

 It’s important that you communicate this with your partner too.
 Don’t be nervous because, trust me, you’ll regret it in two days when it burns to pee (and yet you have to pee all the time!)